AndeePark/The-Randomness-of-Destiny/README.md

  - Game Rule

-Primarily, the player will be allocated a game background time randomly: Digital Ara or Ancient Ara.
+Primarily, the player can choose a time background: Digital Ara or Ancient Ara.
 You will start your adventure now.
+In the digital ara, the player will experience a modern life.
+In the ancient ara, the player will experience a life in the far past.

-We designed five turning points in life.
-Birth, School, Work, Marriage and Death.
-At some stages, you can choose what kind of path you want to go, there are still some stages where you will be allocated a situation randomly, however.
+Then, different scenarios will be presented.
+According to the descriptions, the player should enter numbers indicating the choice.
+After selection, the outcome will be displayed and the next scenario will be followed.
+The player keeps choosing until the game ends.
+The game can end with a classic saying in <The Great Gatsby>, or end with a tragedy of car crash.

 ## Coding Requirements